-- Most innovative
+- Most innovative flu fighter campaign (sponsored by Abbott)

 In this category, we are asking flu fighter teams to share any new or exciting strategies they have implemented this year to improve uptake.
 To be shortlisted for this award, you strategies should be original, fresh and exciting.
 You should be able to show a direct link from these innovative ideas to positive impact on your flu vaccination uptake.

-- Best team
+- Best flu fighter team (sponsored by NDL)